DiffAttn: Diffusion-Based Drivers' Visual Attention Prediction with LLM-Enhanced Semantic Reasoning: Method

 \subsection{Loss Function}

 The overall loss function, averaged over all scales, is composed of binary cross entropy (BCE) loss, KL-Divergence (KLD) loss and diffusion denoising (DD) loss,

 where $\lambda$ implies loss weights.
 The direct output of the saliency map at each scale is upsampled to input resolution for the calculation of each respective loss component.
-Diffusion denoising loss supervises the latent saliency at each time step after refinement by reversing the diffusion process.
+In line with DDIM \cite{ddim}, diffusion denoising loss supervises the latent saliency at sampled time step after refinement by reversing the diffusion process.
 It could be written as,